TEETH CLEANING AND DENTAL CHECKUPS

 - Promotes longer lasting natural teeth

-- Lessens the chance your enamel wearing down
+- Lessens the chance of your enamel wearing down

 - Helps with early detection and treatment of cancer and other oral health conditions